jdbadilla/dog-app/README.md

 - User clicks on a specific dog breed
 - User loads a specific dog breed's details

+## Styling

+This application was styled with Angular Material.
+For more information about its usage, read [here](https://material.angular.io/).

 ## Further help

 For further help, do not hesitate to reach out to José Badilla, creator of the project, at jdbadilla@gmail.com.